-Welcome to our highly detailed review of paid and free medieval strategy games to play in your web browser and download on your PC.
+Welcome to our highly detailed review of the best paid and free online medieval strategy games to play in your web browser and download on your PC.
 You can skip to a particular title using the links below:

 Forge of Empires (Free)

 In a Nutshell: Forge of Empires is both a free online strategic warfare game and a city builder that you can experience throughout the middle ages.
 In particular this would be the early, high and late middle ages as well as experiencing periods before and after this historic time period.
 As well as fighting other players online for territory and empire expansion you must tend to your city and ensure it thrives throughout the medieval period.
 You will be in charge of both your army and city with typical units and buildings from this period.
 Check out the video below to find out more or play for free now…

 In a Nutshell: Innogames aren’t newcomers to real-time medieval strategy games (though the original Tribal Wars plays like a game whose developer’s intentions are in the right place but result in a slightly lacklustre outcome), and Tribal Wars 2 bears all the hallmarks of a game that’s been drastically improved.
 Standing alone on our list as the only up to date medieval strategy browser game TW2 is updated regularly and offers a fun challenge without the need to pay for the game or download it.

 You’re given a barebones settlement to start and must manage its resources, build defences, and raise an army whilst levelling up your buildings in order to stoke the fires of your resource production.
 It’s progress to fuel progress essentially, but it’s quite the entertaining little cycle to be involved in.